dorneanu/roam/content/books/exercised.md

 The brain and its waste:

 > An even more **vital function of sleep for the brain is janitorial**.
-The zillions
+The zillions of chemical
-> of chemical reactions that make life possible inevitably create **waste products
+> reactions that make life possible inevitably create **waste products known as metabolites**,
-> known as metabolites**, some highly reactive and damaging.
-Because the
-> power-hungry brain uses one-fifth of the body’s calories, it generates abundant
+> some highly reactive and damaging.
+Because the power-hungry brain uses one-fifth of the
-> and highly concentrated metabolites. **Some of these garbagy molecules such as
+> body’s calories, it generates abundant and highly concentrated metabolites. **Some of these
-> beta-amyloid clog up neurons**.
-Others such as **adenosine make us sleepy as they
+> garbagy molecules such as beta-amyloid clog up neurons**.
+Others such as **adenosine make us
-> accumulate** (and are counteracted by caffeine).
+> sleepy as they accumulate** (and are counteracted by caffeine).

 ### 93 {#93}

-> For every hour spent awake storing memories and amassing waste, we need
+> For every hour spent awake storing memories and amassing waste, we need approximately
-> approximately fifteen minutes asleep to process those memories and clean up.
+> fifteen minutes asleep to process those memories and clean up.

-quote

 ### 93 {#93}

 The brains cleaning process:

-> During NREM sleep, specialized cells throughout the brain expand the spaces
+> During NREM sleep, specialized cells throughout the brain expand the spaces between
-> between neurons by as much as 60 percent, allowing **cerebrospinal fluid that
+> neurons by as much as 60 percent, allowing **cerebrospinal fluid that bathes the brain to
-> bathes the brain to literally flush away this junk**.
-These opened spaces also
+> literally flush away this junk**.
+These opened spaces also **admit enzymes that repair damaged
-> **admit enzymes that repair damaged cells and rejuvenate receptors in the brain
-> for neurotransmitters**.
-The only catch, however, is that the brain’s
+> cells and rejuvenate receptors in the brain for neurotransmitters**.
+The only catch,
-> interstitial pathways are like single-lane bridges that let cars pass in only
+> however, is that the brain’s interstitial pathways are like single-lane bridges that let
-> one direction at a time. **Apparently, we cannot think while cleansing our brains**.
+> cars pass in only one direction at a time. **Apparently, we cannot think while cleansing our
-> We thus must sleep to flush out the cobwebs left behind by the day’s
+> brains**.
+We thus must sleep to flush out the cobwebs left behind by the day’s experiences.
-> experiences.

 ### 96 {#96}